ferraroluc/terraform101/README.md

 Additionally, thanks to its open-source nature and the extensive community that supports it, Terraform is one of the favorite tools among DevOps professionals.

 However, since 2024, HashiCorp changed Terraform's license to BUSL.
-In response, the community created a fork called [OpenTofu](https://opentofu.org/), which is now managed by the Linux Foundation.
+In response, the community created a fork called [OpenTofu](https://opentofu.org/), which is now being managed by the Linux Foundation.